Mitsubishi Motors: End of North American production

-In 1988, Mitsubishi opened a production facility in the United States in Normal, Illinois.
+In 1988, Mitsubishi Motors opened a production facility in the United States in Normal, Illinois.
 The facility was known as Diamond-Star Motors, and was initially a joint venture with Chrysler, but Chrysler sold its stake in the plant to Mitsubishi in 1993.
 After 1995, the facility was known as Mitsubishi Motors Manufacturing America (MMMA).
-At its peak in 2000, the facility produced over 222,000 vehicles per year, but following the decline of Mitsubishi in North America, the plant operated well below capacity for years.
+At its peak in 2000, the facility produced over 222,000 vehicles per year, but following the decline of Mitsubishi Motors in North America, the plant operated well below capacity for years.

-Finally, in July 2015, Mitsubishi announced that it would close the plant by November, but would continue to sell automobiles in North America.
+In July 2015, Mitsubishi Motors announced that it would close the plant by November, but would continue to sell automobiles in North America.
 In 2014, the plant had produced just 69,000 vehicles, roughly one-quarter of its capacity.
 Production at the plant ended on 30 November 2015, and most of the employees were laid off.
 The plant continued to operate with a minimal staff to produce replacement parts until May 2016, after which it closed permanently.

 Withdrawal from UK market

-Mitsubishi announced that the company would leave the UK market due to financial reasons by Autumn 2021.
-Afterwards, Mitsubishi's British presence will be limited to aftersales.
+Mitsubishi Motors announced that the company would leave the UK market due to financial reasons by autumn 2021.
+Since then, Mitsubishi's British presence is limited to aftersales service.

+Withdrawal from Chinese market

+Mitsubishi Motors announced its withdrawal from its joint venture GAC Mitsubishi in the Chinese market in October 2023.
+As part of this exit, GAC Group will take over GAC Mitsubishi's plant in Changsha to produce GAC Aion electric vehicles.
+This did not affect the Shenyang Aerospace-Mitsubishi Motors engine manufacturing joint venture, which continued production to supply engines to local Chinese automakers and provide aftersales service for Mitsubishi vehicles.

+After being established in 1997 and beginning production in 1998 to produce engines for Mitsubishi vehicles and to prominently supply at the time fledgling local Chinese automakers, Mitsubishi announced that it was exiting the Shenyang Aerospace-Mitsubishi Motors Engine Manufacturing joint venture on 22 July 2025.
+Mitsubishi stated that it made the decision due to the Chinese auto industry's rapid shift to electric vehicle, and it marks the complete exit of the company from the Chinese market.